Chronowanderer/aLBcells-for-HDsystem/README.md

-    aLB_main.m - Simulations of model with a single Visual-aLB connection (refer to Figs 1-4, S1-S5 Figs), aLB2HD_main.m - Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8, S6-S7 Figs), aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8), and aLB_aLB2HD_FigS8.m - Simulations of model from aLB_main.m and aLB2HD_main.m across 3 subjects (refer to S8 Fig).
+    aLB_main.m - Simulations of model with a single Visual-aLB connection (refer to Figs 1-4, S1-S5 Figs), aLB2HD_main.m - Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8, S6-S7 Figs), aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8), and aLB_aLB2HD_FigS8.m - Simulations of models from aLB_main.m and aLB2HD_main.m across 3 subjects (refer to S8 Fig).

-Follow the corresponding instructions to change hyperparameters and settings for different simulations.
+Follow the corresponding instructions to change hyperparameters and settings for different simulations across multiple complex environments.
 You would see how the model with aLB cells provides:

     Unimodal encoding of complex scenery with directioinally ambiguous cues (Fig 2), Robustness against ephemeral cues (Fig 3A-B),